 Prior to training as a Counsellor, I worked therapeutically with individuals and groups for 12 years across a number of settings including charities and the prison service.

-I work in accordance with the BACP code of ethics and practice and am Disclosure Barring Service (DBS) checked.
+I work in accordance with BACP and ACAT's code of ethics and practice and am Disclosure Barring Service (DBS) checked.

 Areas of counselling I deal with